jrpotter/notebook/notes/linkers/elf.md

 ### `.bss`

-Uninitialized global and static C variables, along with any global or static variables initialized to zero.
+Assuming `-fno-common`, contains global and static C variables, along with any global or static variables initialized to zero.

 %%ANKI
 Basic
-What kind of global/static C variables does the `.bss` section of an ELF file contain?
+Assuming `-fno-common`, what kind of C variables does the `.bss` section contain?
-Back: Unitialized variables or those initialized to zero.
+Back: Uninitialized global and static variables or those initialized to zero.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: c17
 <!--ID: 1734368832077-->